Free as Air

 Free as Air is a musical with lyrics by Dorothy Reynolds and Julian Slade and music by Julian Slade.
 They are the same team responsible for the much better known musical Salad Days, although Free as Air is said to be "more slick and professional by some critics".
 The musical is still performed, particularly by amateur companies with large casts and choruses.

 Production

 Free as Air opened at the Opera House in Manchester before moving to the West End at the Savoy Theatre on 6 June 1957, where it ran for 417 performances, quite a good run at that time.
 The musical was directed by Denis Carey.
 The original cast recording plus bonus tracks is available on CD from Sepia records.
 Among the cast were Gerald Harper and Gillian Lewis, both of whom later became well known on television, and Patricia Bredin who, also in 1957, represented the United Kingdom in the Eurovision Song Contest.

+Setting

-Free as Air is an original story of two days in May on Terhou, a minor "and totally fictitious" Channel Island, based on Jethou, the private island leased at the time by Compton Mackenzie.
+Free as Air is an original story of two days in May on Terhou, a minor "and totally fictitious" Channel Island, based on the small island of Sark in the Channel Island archipelago in the English Channel.
+Like Terhou, Sark has its own independent parliament known as The Chief Pleas, and its own lord, the Seigneur of Sark.
+It is accessible only by boat with no cars allowed, only bicycles, tractors and horses and carts.
+Islanders refer to England as "the mainland".

+Free as Air was partly written on the southern part of Sark known as Little Sark at La Sablonnerie hotel, which has photos and notes from the Gillian Lewis.
+The cover image for the album is based on the view looking north west towards the distinctive shape of Herm on the left of the image from the beach at Port du Moulin on Sark.